Click on a link to be taken to the entry below.

 Due to significant medical reasons, a student may need to withdraw from the semester.
 A student may withdraw for medical reasons at any point in the semester, with the same conditions and restrictions applying as with a voluntary withdrawal (see below).
 In addition, students who return to Curry after a medical withdrawal must be cleared by Student Health (see Readmission below).
 In very unusual medical circumstances, documented by a health professional, a Curry student who did not withdraw during the semester has one semester in which to petition for a retroactive medical withdrawal.
 If approved, all grades convert to W’s and the student is obliged to be absent for a full semester before resuming full-time study.

-The following majors and minors are offered within the Curry School of Education.
-Please see the Curry website for specific information:
+The following majors and minors are offered within the Curry School of Education and Human Development.
+Please see the Curry website for specific information.

 Kinesiology refers to the study of movement and is a multifaceted field of study in which movement or physical activity is the intellectual focus.
 Physical activity includes exercising for improvement of health and fitness; learning movement skills; and engaging in activities of daily living, work, sport, dance, and play.
 It involves the general population as well as special groups such as children and older adults; people with disabilities, injuries, or disease; and athletes.